-The Board's compensation philosophy is based upon a set of principles that guide development, maintenance, and decision-making.
+The Board's philosophy is based upon a set of principles that guide development, maintenance, and decision-making.
 At its core is an integrated view of compensation and rewards - not only traditional, quantifiable elements such as salary and benefits (compensation), but also more intangible elements such as career opportunities, learning and career development, work challenge, and supportive culture (rewards).
-This total rewards model further integrates with plans that establish the Board's overall education, business, and human resources strategies and objectives.